Dr.

 Research Fields

-In my research I endorse the idea that information from the social world is processed through the prism of personal meaning (conscious or non-conscious), and that personal meanings are largely affected by personality traits.
-I therefore aim to understand social phenomenon in interaction with personality traits, and to study personality traits with reference to the social reality in which they are materialized.
+In my research I endorse the idea that information from the social world is processed through the prism of personal meaning, and that personal meanings are largely affected by personality traits.
+I therefore aim to understand social phenomena in interaction with personality traits, and to study personality traits with reference to the social reality in which they are materialized.

 At the Individual Differences in Social Behavior Lab (IDSBL) we study the following topics: